 There are two simple scenarios that I try to consider in this weekly post:

 - You are working and have money to invest in a Permanent Portfolio

 - You are retired and are living off your Permanent Portfolio

 I am working and have income to invest so I'm looking for investments that are relatively cheap among the four investment classes and buy them.
 Others may be retired and are living off their portfolio.
 For those selling, I try to identify the classes that are relatively expensive and are candidates for selling and/or re-balancing to maintain a 25% allocation to gold, stocks, bonds and cash.

 Harry Browne believed that one should have a plan for investing and divesting that was simple and would not require constant maintenance and worry.
 Through these posts I try to identify the investments that are relatively high or low so that you can quickly see what of your current portfolio may need attention.
 You should never be put into a position that you are constantly worried about your investments.
 Harry's Permanent Portfolio strategy, does, in fact, give one "peace-of-mind" but when you want to either invest or divest it's helpful to have some guideposts.

-I am currently accumulating short-term T-Bills and the long bond.
+I am currently accumulating short-term T-Bills and may buy some long bonds next week just to keep myself in balance.
 I remain waiting for Gold and Stocks to become more reasonable before I start buying more.
 If you are just starting out now to build your Permanent Investment Portfolio, long-term bonds and cash would be a good place to start as they are relatively cheap.